Information on document certification and translation

 - German embassies and consulates

 - The school or university that issued the document.
 In this case, copies must be certified by the school’s head teacher or the university’s dean/president and include an official stamp.
-This stamp should show the official symbol of the institution.
-A stamp showing only text is not sufficient.
+This stamp should show the official emblem of the institution.
+A stamp consisting of text only is not acceptable.
 Certifications provided by the secretary’s office of one of the above individuals are not acceptable.

 - Notaries authorised to attach an apostille (stamped official certificate) to your documents

-Applicants with documentation in Chinese must in all cases also obtain the embossed seal of their local German embassy on their booklets that have been certified and stamped by a notary.
+Applicants with documentation in Chinese must in all cases submit their booklets that have been certified and stamped by a notary.

 - Translations of documents must be accurate translations of original documents.
 The corresponding information must be provided in the translator’s certification statement.
 The source language for the translation must also be stated.
 A copy of the original document must be inseparably attached to the translation.
 Stamps and annotations must also be translated.